 Keep a Clean Habitat

-Clean feeders regularly!
-Check for mold and clumpy seed, particularly after lots of rain and humidity.
+Clean feeders matter!
+Check regularly for mold and clumpy seed, particularly after lots of rain and humidity.
 Hot soapy water is great for seed feeders.
 Soak.
 Scrub.
 Dry well.
 Refill.
+See our resource page ‘Quality Food and Clean Feeders Matter!‘ for why monitoring your seed and keeping a clean feeder is so important.

 Keep shell debris at a minimum under your feeders, even if it doesn’t bother you.
 Accumulated shells carry mold that can be deadly to ground feeding birds.
 Shell-free sunflower seeds can be an excellent feeding option and it’s loved by all seed eaters.